 - They have good knees/back (since he/she will be sitting for 3 hours on a stool that's only 12 inches high).

 - They are able to react quickly and run after the ball.

-- Most importantly, he/she will have to have a very good knowledge of the rules of baseball.
+- Most importantly, he/she will have to have an excellent knowledge of the rules of baseball.
 One wrong move could affect the outcome of a MLB game.

-Nominations for the 2019 season will be accepted exclusively through the online nomination form here beginning in April 2019.
+Nominations for the 2019 season will be accepted through August 1.